 Ready to Standardize Your LT1 Approach?

 If your coaching or lab environment needs a more consistent and physiology-backed definition of LT1, try INSCYD.
-And for this month only, if you become an INSCYD user, you will get LT1 completely free.

 By leveraging a standardized protocol—complete with explicit factors for measurement error—coaches and labs can provide athletes with an accurate, actionable and reproducible measurement – which is the foundation to create training prescriptions and monitor progress.